-moreover, unripe honey does not produce hydrogen peroxide that also leads to its lesser shelf life.
+moreover, unripe honey does not produce hydrogen peroxide which also leads to its lesser shelf life.

 Natural Honey is hygroscopic in nature.
-It attracts atmospheric moisture when RH (relative humidity) is more than 48%. excess moisture causes fermentation which spoils the honey. hence honey is always stored in an airtight container.
+It attracts atmospheric moisture when RH (relative humidity) is more than 48%. excess moisture causes fermentation which spoils the honey.
+We should always store honey in an airtight container.

-Natural honey is acedic in nature.
-If honey is stored in metal conatiner it may cause corrosion of metal. corrosion may get contaminated with honey.
+Natural honey is acidic in nature.
+If you store honey in a metal container it may cause corrosion of metal.
+The corrosion may get contaminated with honey.

-Ideally Honey should be stored in Glass vessel, stainless conatiner or earthen pot.
+Ideally, Honey storage is safe in a Glass vessel, stainless container or earthen pot.

-If storage of honey is for a longer period, the following changes may occur.
+If the storage of honey is for a longer period, the following changes may occur.

 Fermentation of Honey occurs in two conditions:

-If fermented, smell or taste of honey may resemble some alcohol, then don’t use that honey.
+If fermented, the smell or taste of honey may resemble some alcohol, then don’t use that honey.